MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 ### Hardware recommendations

-You can use Search on any size physical server or virtual machine that runs TFS 2017 or later, or Azure DevOps Server.
+You can use Search on any size physical server or virtual machine that runs Azure DevOps Server.
 You can configure it on the same server, or on a separate server dedicated to Search.
-When you're configuring Search on the same server, consider the existing CPU utilization factor because of Azure DevOps Server or TFS itself.
+When you're configuring Search on the same server, consider the existing CPU utilization factor because of Azure DevOps Server itself.

 **For production environments, we recommend you configure Search on a separate server.**